 The Master in Business Analytics curriculum is an ideal combination of business knowledge and analytical training.
-The difficult and fast-paced program comprises of fundamental business courses, along with advanced courses in analytics methods, technical skills courses, and problem-solving.
+The rigorous and fast-paced program comprises of fundamental business courses, along with advanced classes in analytics methods, technical skills courses, and problem-solving.
 It is a 12 or 14 months program depending on the different university.

 Master in Business Analytics Curriculum:

 - Introduction to Statistics for Data Scientists

 - Big Data Analytics

 - Building and Managing Teams